Rozanova/IDM---Ideation-and-Prototying-DM-UY-1143-B-/syllabus.md

 * Give your classmates constructive feedback.
 Don't be passive in critiques or take it personally.
 Push everyone's ideas further.
 * Action – do your absolute best
 * Strive for continuous improvement
-* Direct message me on slack re: contact about logistics (when, where, how many?) only
+* Direct message me on slack only about logistics (when, where, how many?)
 * Talk to me in person about issues and problems.
-Do not direct message me long conversations on slack. (if your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.)
+Do not direct message me long conversations on slack. (if your email/slack message turns into a paragraph or two that means you should be talking to me in person, not emailing or slacking me.)
 * Have desire amounting to enthusiasm (to learn, to explore)
 * Have patience, persistence, and discipline
-* Be creative
+* Experiment!
+Don't be afraid to try something you haven't done before.
+* Have patience, persistence, and discipline.
 * Pay attention to detail & craft
 * Have self-confidence and pride in your work
 * Take risks & be fearless in your projects